Dealing with Controversial Topics in Your CME Program

 Queries or complaints about content validity will be evaluated by qualified expert reviewers, our staff, and when necessary, committees of the ACCME.
 For more information, please see the Process for Handling Complaints regarding ACCME-Accredited Providers.

-We recommend that you periodically review the CME Clinical Content Validation Policy to make sure that your process for planning, delivering, and evaluating activities includes effective strategies for validating clinical content.
+We recommend that you periodically review Standard 1: Ensure Content is Valid to make sure that your process for planning, delivering, and evaluating activities includes effective strategies for validating clinical content.

 If you have questions about your activities, we are happy to help.
 Contact us at firstname.lastname@example.org.